mrblueblue/iojs-generators-example/README.md

 # twitter-api-io-example
-an node/io server that collects twitter streams
+a node/io server that collects twitter streams created for playing around with iojs and the twitter api! a work in progress!